 And we'd finally get "Broken Wheel" turning smoothly.

 the greater and lesser gods was not to be decided.
 There came an airmail,

 telling me that Otis had died October 24, 1946.
-A heart attack finished him very swiftly,
+A heart attack finished

-first time the red-headed granddaughter, a lovely young lady.
+met for the first time the red-headed granddaughter, a lovely young lady.

 From the emotional standpoint, this was truly "time-travel."
 A happy-sad

 afternoon.
 Took quite a few pictures.
 Looked over the waters which O.A.K.

 had loved during his fishing days.
 Into these waters his ashes were poured

 come October 1946.
-And I learned diverse details of his final years and various details
+And I learned diverse details of his final years and

-titled, dated and serialized in their first magazine appearances.
-Of course,
+as they were titled, dated and serialized in their first magazine appearances.

 but there is obviously not enough space here to list all printings, even